School and Pre-Kindergarten (Child Care) Immunization Information

 - How Well-Vaccinated Is Your Child’s 7th Grade?

 Parents must present their child’s Immunization Record to school and child care providers as proof of immunization.
-Child care and school staff should copy the full date of each shot onto the Blue California School Immunization Record Card and then determine if the child is up-to-date.
-Order free copies of the Blue Card from the SFDPH Immunization Program.
+Child care and school staff should copy the full date of each shot onto the California Pre-Kindergarten and School Immunization Record, also known as Blue Card (BC).
+Printing out the BC on blue colored paper is not required.
+To order hard copies of the BC and other immunization materials click here.
 It is the responsibility of school and child care providers to follow up regularly until all shots have been completed and each child is up-to-date.

-Beginning on January 1, 2016, Senate Bill 277 (SB277) will no longer permit immunization exemptions based on personal beliefs for children in child care and public and private schools.
-Personal belief exemptions submitted before January 1, 2016 will remain valid until a pupil reaches kindergarten or 7th grade.
-Frequently Asked Questions about SB277 are available at the Shots for Schools website.
+Since January 1, 2016, as per Senate Bill 277 (SB277), immunization exemptions based on personal beliefs for children in child care and public and private schools has not been permitted .
+Personal belief exemptions submitted before January 1, 2016 remain valid until a pupil reaches kindergarten or 7th grade.

 San Francisco Immunization Programs for Children